 Initially, 95 site listings were identified by EDR within the 1/3-mile primary search radius surrounding the Subject Property.
-Of these initial 95 sites, 92 were excluded because they were determined to be outside the area of concern for vapor migration based on distance, estimated hydrologic gradient, and chemical of concern (COC); were not identified as a standard environmental record within the default approximate minimum search distance per ASTM; were determined to have limited potential for the presence of COCs; and/or were determined to be beyond the critical distance for vapor migration to the Subject Property per ASTM.
-For the remaining listings, located on the Subject Property, a Tier 2 Screening was performed.
-McGinley additionally identified known regional contamination with subsurface impacts in the vicinity of the Subject Property, see Section 4.5 of this report.
+Of these initial 95 sites, all were excluded because they were determined to be outside the area of concern for vapor migration based on distance, estimated hydrologic gradient, and chemical of concern (COC); were not identified as a standard environmental record within the default approximate minimum search distance per ASTM; were determined to have limited potential for the presence of COCs; and/or were determined to be beyond the critical distance for vapor migration to the Subject Property per ASTM.
+However, McGinley additionally identified known regional contamination with subsurface impacts in the vicinity of the Subject Property, see Section 4.5 of this report.
 For the remaining site, the Central Truckee Meadows Remediation District, a Tier 2 Screening was performed.